Cuxland: Tourism

 The central attractions of Cuxland are Sahlenburg, Duhnen und Döse, which have a well developed tourist infrastructure with restaurants and hotels to cater for various tastes, holiday apartments, an open air pool, leisure facilities and shops.
+Additionally one can visit a number of museums in Cuxhaven, e.g. a museum about the German poet Joachim Ringelnatz in Ritzebüttel Castle.

 The majority of the holidaymakers come from the German states of Lower Saxony, North Rhine-Westphalia, Bremen and Hamburg.
 With around 3 million overnight stays each year, Cuxhaven is the leading resort in Germany.
 The coastal villages in the collective municipality of Land Wursten and in the borough of Otterndorf are especially popular with families.
 Inland, spa facilities, cycling and riding are popular; the centre being Bad Bederkesa.

 Use of the term "Cuxland"

 A local holiday park company secured the rights to the word "Cuxland" since 1997 as a brand.

 In summer 2008 there were disputes about this.
-In connexion with that the county council decided in favour of the general and wide use of the term "Cuxland".
+In connection with that the county council decided in favour of the general and wide use of the term "Cuxland".